 The trail emerges onto a dirt road.
 Turn left, then left again onto another dirt road.
 The road follows the north shore of the pond, then turns into a trail and begins climbing.
 The trail climbs through a bright stand of small hardwood trees, then it passes through a narrow band of logged redwoods, and finally enters full-blown old-growth.

 The climb through the redwoods is quite spectacular, with a lot of big trees and even a few monster trees.
-There's a lush groundcover of sorrel and salal under a dense layer of tall huckleberry shrubs and ferns.
-A constant hum of traffic noise from Highway 101 fills the grove.
+There’s a lush groundcover of sorrel and salal under a dense layer of tall huckleberry shrubs and ferns.
+A constant drone of traffic noise from Highway 101 fills the grove.